RAS598-2025-S-Team07/RAS598-2025-S-Team07.github.io/docs/index.md

 ![Data collection & Image processing](/assets/images/Fig4.png "The captured image was analyzed to map the full viewing area and determine the region where the shoe is most accurately represented on the screen.")

 Data collection was performed in a controlled indoor environment and classroom to ensure consistency, with the camera mounted on a tripod and a coordinate system marked on the floor to map image coordinates to physical positions as shown below.
 Data labeling was performed using the free and open-source software LabelMe, which allowed us to annotate each image with the shoe’s horizontal offset (x), distance from the camera (z), and orientation angle.
-The labeling convention we followed is illustrated in the figure below.
+The labeling convention we followed is illustrated in the figures below.

 ![Data collection & Image processing](/assets/images/Fig5.jpg "The current dataset covers only one lighting and environmental condition.
 For better generalization, future datasets will include varying lighting and scene conditions.")